 Photos of children were killed in the 1994 genocide, featured in the Memorial

-There are five refugee camps in Rwanda: Gihembe, Kigeme, Kiziba, Nkamira, and Nyabiheke.
+There are five resettlement camps in Rwanda: Gihembe, Kigeme, Kiziba, Nkamira, and Nyabiheke.
 My colleagues and I visited Gihembe camp, which is roughly 30 miles from Kigali, in the small town of Byumba.
-This camp is home to more than 20,000 refugees, primarily from Democratic Republic of Congo.
+This camp is home to more than 20,000 displaced persons, primarily from Democratic Republic of Congo.

 Rwanda is known as the land of 1000 hills and the Gihembe camp is settled on the top of one of the land’s many hills.

-Upon arriving to Byumba, we were greeted by colleagues from the United Nations High Commissioner for Refugees (UNHCR), who briefed us on their work in Rwanda.
+Upon arriving to Byumba, we were greeted by colleagues from the UNHCR, who briefed us on their work in Rwanda.
 Through our discussion we learned that 99% of the camp’s population is predominantly Congolese nationals originating from North and South Kivu Provinces of Masisi, Rutshuru and Kalehe Territories, and from Katanga and Oriental Provinces.
-Children under the age of 18 represent 51.2% of the camp’s population who, because only 1% of refugees are resettled world wide, often spend more than 20 years living in the camp.
+Children under the age of 18 represent 51.2% of the camp’s population who, because only 1% of displaced persons are resettled world wide, often spend more than 20 years living in the camp.

-Refugees living in this refugee camp, and I’m sure any refugee camp, live every day hoping that their lives will get better and that they will have a chance at a normal live – one where they could thrive.
+Those living in this resettlement camp, and I’m sure any camp, live every day hoping that their lives will get better and that they will have a chance at a normal live – one where they could thrive.

-Classrooms and residences at the Gihembe refugee camp
+Classrooms and residences at the Gihembe displaced persons camp

-At Global Cleveland we are committed to supporting Greater Cleveland’s international community, including refugees.
-While the experience of visiting a refugee camp is not the most exciting and joyful, it is an experience that I would wish for every single citizen of the United States.
-Not investing in refugees is a major mistake and we will continue to work on sharing the economic impact on refugees in our region for all to understand!
+At Global Cleveland we are committed to supporting Greater Cleveland’s international community, including International Newcomers.
+While the experience of visiting a resettlement camp is not the most exciting and joyful, it is an experience that I would wish for every single citizen of the United States.
+Not investing in International Newcomers is a major mistake and we will continue to work on sharing the economic impact on International Newcomers in our region for all to understand!

-During the early 1900s Cleveland’s population topped out at nearly 800,000, making us the nation’s fifth most important immigrant gateway city.
-Cleveland thrived during the 1900s because we welcomed immigrants and refugees to our region with open arms.
+During the early 1900s Cleveland’s population topped out at nearly 800,000, making us the nation’s fifth most important International Newcomer gateway city.
+Cleveland thrived during the 1900s because we welcomed International Newcomers to our region with open arms.
 It is important to remember this and to continue being welcoming region that is a place of opportunity for all.